 One Anglican minister, Charles Woodmason, held another opinion on the subject.
 Woodmason served his sovereign, King George III, head of the Church of England (Anglican).
 On a tour of the Backcountry lasting from 1766 until 1772, he started new missions and preached at existing meetinghouses of mostly Presbyterians, Baptists, and Methodists.
 His tour included the Pacolet River Valley.
 In general, his comments on the frontier settlers were disparaging.
 "Officiated in a Presbyterian Meeting House to about 200 hearers, chiefly Presbyterians.
 Offered to give Sermon twice every Sunday.
 Rejected.
 The people around, of abandoned morals, and profligate principles - rude - ignorant - void of manners, education of good breeding - no genteel or polite person among them."
 It is no wonder that one meetinghouse set the coon dogs to braying so Woodmason could not preach.
-It is only speculation, but Woodmason may have been referring to a Pacolet River Valley church in some of his disparaging comments, based on the sparse nature of worship houses in the area and his mission to reach the ears of Backcountry settlers.168
+It is only speculation, but Woodmason may have been referring to a Pacolet River Valley church in some of his disparaging comments, based on the sparse nature of worship houses in the area and his mission to reach the ears of Backcountry settlers.

 The Carolina frontier was a small world of interrelated people.
 Tory Captain Alexander Chesney's sister, Jane, married Private Daniel Bogan McJunkin DAR# A077343, brother of Patriot Major Joseph Caldwell McJunkin DAR# A077343.
 Joseph was Colonel John Thomas's son-in-law, married to daughter Anne Jane.
 Captain Josiah Culbertson was Joseph's brother-in-law, who was married to Martha, another of Colonel Thomas's daughters.
-Culbertson led a contingent of the Spartan Regiment against Thicketty Fort.
-169 These extended families all lived within the 25-mile radius commanded by the fort.
-170 Keeping secrets from each other during an age when gossip was the best way to disseminate news would undoubtedly have been difficult.
-Everybody knew
+Culbertson led a contingent of the Spartan Regiment against Fort Thicketty.
+These extended families all lived within the 25-mile radius commanded by the fort.
+Keeping secrets from each other during an age when gossip was the best way to disseminate news would undoubtedly have been difficult.
+Everybody knew everybody, including their strengths and weaknesses.
+This dynamic may have occurred during the Patriots' taking of the fort.
+[See map, p.18.]

-166 Saye.
+&lt;sup>138 Saye.
 1925.
 Memoires of Major Joseph McJunkin,

-167 "Cherokee War."
+&lt;sup>139 "Cherokee War."
 2025.
 South Carolina Encyclopedia.

-168 Woodmason.
+&lt;sup>140 Woodmason.
 1953.
 The Carolina Backcountry, 6, 45.

-169 "Josiah Culberton."
+&lt;sup>141 "Josiah Culberton."
 2024.
 Findagrave.

-170 Meehan.
+&lt;sup>142 Meehan.
 2023.
 "Rev War South Carolina."
 Zeemaps.